edwinmeyer/contacts-api-service/README.md

   **`[active_model_serializers] Rendered ActiveModel::Serializer::Null with Hash`**
 This is not an error indication, and to suppress it is more trouble than it's worth.

+Now remove the "test_internal_server_error()" we just added to Api::V1::ContactsController#show.
-At this time perform a sixth commit with the message "Add Error Handling"
+Then perform a sixth commit with the message "Add Error Handling"

 ## Seventh Commit &ndash; Accessing the Api Through a Subdomain